awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

 Once you finish your work for the day or you finish participating in games with your snake, you can stop your instances:

 * To stop the notebook instance (dev environment) go to Amazon Sagemaker in the AWS console, navigate to 'notebook instances', select your instance, click action, and choose stop.
-* To stop the endpoint instance (dev environment) go to Amazon Sagemaker in the AWS console, navigate to 'inference endpoints', select your endpoint, click action, and choose stop.
+* To stop the endpoint instance (dev environment) go to Amazon Sagemaker in the AWS console, navigate to 'inference endpoints', select your endpoint and delete it.

 ## Next step: customize snake